 Over-the-Counter hearing aids are a new class of hearing devices.
 Different from traditional or prescription hearing aids, these hearing devices do not require a hearing test or licensed hearing aid professional to fit.
 Over-the-Counter hearing aids come with general settings with the ability to make small, limited adjustments, typically lumping low and high frequencies.
 There is also a mandatory volume control.
 These hearing aids are only designed to assist someone with mild to moderate self-perceived hearing loss.

 How Do Over-the-Counter Hearing Aids Differ from Traditional Prescription Hearing Aids?

 Traditional prescription hearing aids are specifically customized for your needs and comfort.
 A licensed hearing aid professional takes you through a series of physical exams and audio tests to understand your specific hearing needs.
 The hearing aid professional will help you determine which hearing aids are right for you and your lifestyle.
 They can adjust the devices frequencies to match your specific hearing loss needs.
 The hearing aid can be physically molded to your ear for added comfort resulting in the most natural sounding hearing solution possible.

 What Services are Included with Over-the-Counter Hearing Aids?

-Typically, Over-the-Counter hearing aids are self-fit with no assistance or support from a licensed hearing aid professional.
-At Audibel, we believe that everyone should experience the joy of hearing.
+Typically, Over-the-Counter hearing aids are self-fit with no assistance or support from a licensed hearing professional.
+At American Hearing Aid Center, we believe that everyone should experience the joy of hearing.
 That is why we are offering annual exams and troubleshooting appointments to all hearing aid wearers.
 Regardless of what manufacturer or where you purchased your hearing aids, we want to help ensure you are hearing to the best of your ability.

 What Levels of Hearing Loss are Treatable with Over-the-Counter Hearing Aids?